spencertipping/ni/doc/examples.md

 you use some type of debugging/profiling tool.

 ## Real-time queueing
-ni provides some operators that implement disk-backed queues for bandwidth consistency.
+ni provides some operators that implement compressed, disk-backed queues for bandwidth consistency.
 The main purpose of queueing like this is to augment the OS-provided pipe buffer to improve overall performance, though ni queues are also designed to maintain data movement, throttling only when absolutely necessary (i.e. low disk space on the host).